 New Student Orientation for Fall Admits

-New Student Orientation (NSO) for students admitted to the fall 2025 term includes an overnight visit to University Park campus in June, July, or August.
+New Student Orientation (NSO) for students admitted to the fall 2026 term includes an overnight visit to University Park campus in June, July, or August.
 These NSO programs are available to students based on many factors, including college of enrollment.
-You will see available program dates in your NSO Tasklist.
+You will see available program dates in your NSO Tasklist Each NSO program will begin in the early evening on your Day 1 and include an overnight stay in an on-campus residence hall for students only.
+NSO programming will occur between 8:45 a.m. – 4:15 p.m. on Day 2 and students are expected to attend the entirety of the program.

 We encourage families to participate in our in-person New Student Orientation program; each student can bring a maximum of two guests with them to NSO.
 Students will be able to add their guests to their NSO reservation.
-Please keep in mind that NSO is not designed for young children.
+Please keep in mind that NSO is not designed for young children, and families must secure their own overnight stay off campus.

 We look forward to seeing you on campus soon!